jdhitsolutions/PSReadlineHelper/docs/Show-PSReadlineColor.md

 ## DESCRIPTION

 This command will display the current color settings for PSReadline using the corresponding foreground and background colors.
 Use Set-PSReadlineOption to change anything that is difficult to read.
+This function is not needed in version 2.0 and later of PSReadline.

 ## EXAMPLES